storj/docs/app/(docs)/object-mount/getting-started/download-install/page.md

 [Download and Install Instructions](./installation)

 ## Licenses and activation
-If interested in a free trial license, please schedule a discovery call [here](https://meetings.hubspot.com/tom1581/storj-object-mount-discovery-meeting?uuid=7d69a8eb-87d2-4971-aef9-9ea2b1073e7a).
+For licensing, please schedule a [discovery call](https://meetings.hubspot.com/tom1581/storj-object-mount-discovery-meeting?uuid=7d69a8eb-87d2-4971-aef9-9ea2b1073e7a).

 ### Activating your license

-If you have registered, you can activate your license (sent to you via email) by running the following command and following the interactive steps:
+If you have registered, you can activate your license by running the following command and following the interactive steps:

 {% tabs %}
 {% tab label="Linux" %}